 VPC VILLAGE PRESBYTERIAN CHURCH OF ARCADIA, Arcadia

-Schedule of Parent Education classes - Spring 2013
+Schedule of Parent Education classes - Fall 2013

 The Seniors & Disabled Adults Program serves the community by providing life skills training to disabled adults and mentally stimulating classes to seniors in order to improve the quality of life for these two populations of students.
 Credentialed instructors provide instruction in an array of classes which include sewing, art, music, current events, lip reading/memory enhancement, and life review/journaling.
 The training for disabled adults fosters independent living through teaching and maintaining basic skills.